JustinSDK/dotSCAD/docs/lib3x-along_with.md

 # along_with

-Puts children along the given path.
+If you want to place objects precisely, their points and angles are required.
+When you have only points or you don't care their precise angles, `along_with` puts children along the given path.
 If there's only one child, it will put the child for each point.

 ## Parameters